Archil1/AmazonAutomation_TestNG/README.md

 ## Getting Started

-1. **Clone the repository:**
+## **Clone the repository:**
    ```bash
    git clone https://github.com/your-username/your-repo.git
    cd your-repo
    ```

-2. **Configure Jenkins:**
+⚙️ Configure Jenkins for Test Execution
+📌 Create a Jenkins Pipeline Job
-   - Create a new Pipeline job in Jenkins.
+Open Jenkins and create a new Pipeline job.

-   - Point the pipeline to your repository (via GitHub integration or by specifying the repo URL).
+Connect it to your GitHub repository via GitHub integration or by directly specifying the repository URL.

-   - If using a `Jenkinsfile` in the repo, Jenkins will use it automatically.
+Ensure your repository contains a Jenkinsfile.
+Jenkins will automatically detect and use it to define the pipeline steps.

-3. **Run the Pipeline:**
+## 🐳 **Automatic Docker Management**

+The framework includes start.bat and stop.bat scripts that:
+Start required Docker containers (e.g., Selenium Grid).
+Stop and clean up the containers after test execution.
+These scripts are called within the Jenkins pipeline, so no manual Docker interaction is needed.

+## ▶️ **Trigger Build for Test Execution**
-   - Click **Build Now** in Jenkins to start the pipeline.
+Click Build Now in Jenkins to run the pipeline.
+The pipeline will perform the following automated steps:

+Start Docker containers via start.bat
+Execute TestNG test suite using mvn test
+Shut down Docker containers via stop.bat
-   - Monitor the build progress through the Jenkins web UI.
+All activities are logged and visible through the Jenkins web UI for easy monitoring.

-## Jenkins Pipeline Example

 ## Contributing